aesefficio/CreateInteriorsMod/README.md

 **Thanks to [@rim4oo](https://github.com/rim4oo) for translating Create: Interiors to Russian.** 🎉

 Create: Interiors is currently available in English, German, Swedish, Russian and Korean.
 If you don't see your language and want to help, please do feel free!
-Again, it's much appreciated.
+It's much appreciated.

 ### Bug reports, suggestions and ideas